-- Endangered Species Act MNR has determined that no permits for the Project are required under this Act - Aggregate Resources Act MNR has issued three permits under this Act to the Project for potential aggregate extraction in the Project area

-The Project will meet and adhere to MNR's standards for forest fire prevention and preparedness.
+- Endangered Species Act (ESA) MNR has determined that no ESA permits are required for the Project under this Act. - Aggregate Resources Act MNR has issued three permits under this Act to the Project for potential aggregate extraction in the Project Area. - Crown Forest Sustainability Act Overlapping licence agreement and Forest Resource Licenses to permit for clearing of forested areas. - The Project will meet and adhere to MNR's standards for forest fire prevention and preparedness.

-Shared use agreements are required with existing tenure holders in the area, including the Sustainable Forest License holder, and other power producers.
+Shared use agreements are required with existing tenure holders in the area including the Sustainable Forest License holder, and other power producers.